Warranty, Support, and How We Help After Delivery

 Your Park Model RV includes a One Year Limited Manufacturer Warranty provided by Cavco Industries.

-We always link directly to the full, official manufacturer warranty language, which should be reviewed for exact terms, exclusions, and limitations.
+We always link directly to the full official manufacturer warranty language, which should be reviewed for exact terms, exclusions, and limitations.
 Additional warranty information, care requirements, and maintenance guidance are also outlined in your Owner’s Manual, which remains with the home.

 Tap here to view the Fleetwood/Cavco Owners Manual

-At-a-Glance: What the Manufacturer Warranty Covers
+At a Glance: What the Manufacturer Warranty Covers

 • Structural components of the home